Reasons Your Humidifier is Not Producing Mist

 If it is a warm mist unit, it can scald pets and children if it falls on them.
 The best position for a humidifier is on a flat surface.

 2. Check the wick filter

-Evaporative cool mist humidifiers come with wick filters that can clog up with minerals and other material.
+Evaporative cool mist humidifiers come with wick filters that can clog up minerals and other materials.
 If this happens, the humidifier will fail to work.

-If you have checked the tank and it has water, checked the power cord and it is good, placed your unit on a flat surface, well, check the filters.
+If you have checked the tank, and it has water, checked the power cord, and it is good, placing your unit on a flat surface, well, check the filters.